Lincoln-Douglas Debate

 Today, Union County continues to be a vibrant community, offering a mix of natural beauty, historical landmarks, and cultural attractions.
 It remains an important part of Illinois' agricultural landscape, while also embracing tourism and preserving its unique history.

-This timeline provides a condensed summary of the historical journey of Union County, Illinois.
+This timeline provides a concise overview of the key events in the history of Union County, Illinois.

 • 1818: Union County is established as one of the three original counties of Illinois.